jpatter/GEOINT/Lab-3/README.md

 ### Step 14.
 [Get Inspired!](https://shiny.rstudio.com/gallery/)

-You now have an end-to-end skeleton application that uses vetting data, DB2 Warehouse, SparkML and DSX that you can now flesh out into something truly useful in a short amount of time without having to write a lot of code.
+You now have an end-to-end skeleton application that uses vetting data, DB2 Warehouse, SparkML and Watson Studio that you can now flesh out into something truly useful in a short amount of time without having to write a lot of code.